 - Self-propelled building equipment, pile drivers, motorized scaffolding or attachment customarily drawn or attached to them including auxiliary attachments which improve their performance, safety, operation or efficiency and including replacement parts used by contractors, subcontractors and builders for new construction, reconstruction, alterations expansion or remodeling of real property or structures.

 - Vehicles subject to a 5% one-time registration fee.

-- Beginning July 1, 2018 cities must include a new Water Service Excise Tax (WET) when it sells or furnishes water services to both commercial and residential customers.
+- Beginning July 1, 2018 cities must include the Water Service Excise Tax (WET) when it sells or furnishes water services to both commercial and residential customers.
 This replaces the state sales tax on such charges and cities are required to apply for a new tax permit through the Iowa Department of Revenue.
-In addition, the authorizing legislation prohibits cities from inlcuding LOST on water service charges.
-Please consult the WET page on the Iowa Department of Revenue Web site for additional guidance.
+In addition, the authorizing legislation prohibits cities from including LOSST on water service charges.
+Please consult the WET page on the Iowa Department of Revenue website for additional guidance.

-This information relates to the “regular” local option sales tax and not the “school” local option sales tax which was abolished in 2008 when the state rate for Iowa sales tax increased from 5% – 6%.
+This information relates to the “regular” local option sales tax and not the “school” local option sales tax, which was abolished in 2008 when the state rate for Iowa sales tax increased from 5% to 6%.
 The School Local Option Sales Tax (SILO) no longer exists as a separate tax.